-- 1. If TPM INTERFACE ID x.InterfaceVersion is 1111b, this field is invalid. - 2.
-If TPM_INTERFACE_ID_x.InterfaceVersion is not 1111b: - The TPM SHALL report the version for the current active Interface type as indicated by the Interface Type field. - b.
-When FIFO is active, the TPM SHALL support TPM_STS_x.commandCancel and TPM_STS_x.resetEstablishmentBit.
+- 1. If TPM_INTERFACE_ID_x.InterfaceVersion is 1111b, this field is invalid. - 2.
+If TPM INTERFACE ID x.InterfaceVersion is not 1111b: - a.
+A TPM SHALL report the version for the current active Interface type as indicated by the Interface Type field. - When FIFO is active, a TPM SHALL support TPM_STS_x.commandCancel and TPM STS x.resetEstablishmentBit.